vcz-fr/blog/_drafts/2020-04-14-automating-postman.md

 On the flip side, an application being ready for automation implies that the communication interface may be used by developers to shorten their feedback loop!
 In certain instances, the refactoring brings [unexpected advantages](https://blog.cloudflare.com/project-crossbow-lessons-from-refactoring-a-large-scale-internal-tool/){:rel="nofollow"}.

+## Conclusion

+TODO: summarize the process in steps: design and prototyping, API proxy provisioning, testing, added value for dependent applications.

  ∎